Chumar: Indian boundary definition

-By the time of Indian independence in 1947, the Indians appear to have conceded part of the valley of Chepzilung to the Tibetans.
-When independent India defined its boundaries in 1954, it also withdrew from the Panglung river east of Chepzi, and set the watershed ridge as the boundary.
-On the Pare Chu river itself, the Indian-defined border is five miles south of Chumar, which is approximately two miles north of Chepzi.
+By the time of Indian independence in 1947, the Indian administration appears to have conceded part of the valley of Chepzilung to the Tibetans.
+When independent India defined its boundaries in 1954, it also withdrew from the Tegopagna river to the east of Chepzi, and set the watershed ridge between Chumur Tokpo and Tegopagna as its boundary.
+On the Pare Chu river itself, the Indian-defined border is five miles south of Chumar, and roughly two miles north of Chepzi.
 This allows the Tibetan graziers unrestricted access to both the tributary rivers of Pare Chu at Chepzi.

 The combined effect of these decisions gave the appearance of a "bulge" in Indian territory near the Pare Chu river.
 The Indian government justified it on the grounds that the Ladakh's inhabitants had traditionally used the grazing lands along Pare Chu right up to Chepzi.

 The people of Chumar claim to have continued to use the farmland and grazing grounds at Chepzi until the recent past.

-They say that their access to these lands has been blocked by the People's Liberation Army in recent years.
+They say that their access to these lands has been blocked by the Chinese People's Liberation Army in recent years.

 The local nobility family of Rupshu continues to own the farmland and a palace at Chepzi.

 The Indian Army has said that the Chepzi grazing grounds were "beyond the Indian borders."

 But the locals are adamant that the Army does not understand their traditional grazing systems.

 Chinese claims

 In the 1960 boundary talks with India, China claimed a boundary north of the Indian claim line.
 However it was still south of the general ridge line running across the Pare Chu valley.

+This border definition not only had the effect of cutting the bulge claimed by India (which followed the natural ridge lines), but it also gave rise to a second disputed area near Mount Shinowu, the source of Chumur Tokpa stream, cutting across the valley of the stream.